maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/6 - Building the vSphere Nodes.md

 **NOTE 3** : As of the writing of this document, I have been unable to successfully compile Filebeat on OPNsense 23.7, so there will be no information regarding this process at this time.

 **NOTE 4** : I have created enclaves and firewall rules that are not present in the Proxmox instructions.
 These are due to modifications I have made in this deployment (namely adding an enclave for analyst operations and preparing to receive external Elastic Agent traffic via the DMZ).
 Also, since I am not using a micro-segmented architecture, I will not configure any sub-interfaces.
 All rules meant for a sub-interface from the Proxmox instructions will be configured on the "SOC MGMT" interface in this setup.
-You will need to have a system (physical or virtual) that will be able to access the firewall from its LAN (in my case, "SOC MGMT") interface to accomplish the web components of firewall configuration.

 **1. In the vSphere web interface, click "Create/Register VM…"**